gbouras13/phold/docs/install.md

 If you are new to using the command-line, please install conda using the following instructions.

-First install [Anaconda](https://www.anaconda.com/products/distribution).
+First install some flavour of [Anaconda](https://www.anaconda.com/products/distribution).

 There are lots of options but the best in our opinion is miniforge as this will automatically install mamba, which is much faster than base conda:

    * [miniforge](https://github.com/conda-forge/miniforge).